TooTallNate/Java-WebSocket/README.markdown

 ### Dependency management tools

-Below is a brief guide to using dependency management tools like maven or gradle.
+Below is a brief guide to use dependency management tools like maven or gradle.

 #### Maven
 To use maven add this dependency to your pom.xml: